 Products may not be marketed as gifts, lottery wins or other discounts or benefits if the consumer is expected to make a payment.
 Nor may the sale of products be disguised as research, and any research must be kept clearly separate from marketing.
 Ethical Code of Conduct from the Finnish Association of Marketing Research Agencies

-Children as a target group
+Children and young persons as a target group

 Underage persons (children and adolescents under the age of 18) enjoy a special position in the Consumer Protection Act.
 Marketing targeted at underage persons is subject to stricter rules than other marketing, because children can be considered to be more susceptible to the effects of marketing due to their limited knowledge or experience.